Clark Robert Smith: Wine specialist

 proponent of living soil.
 His popular class on Fundamentals of Wine Chemistry has been attended by over 4,000 participants since 1984.
-David Darlington’s biography of him in Wine & Spirits magazine won the James Beard award.
-He directs the Best of Appellation wine evaluations for AppellationAmerica.com, writes a monthly column, “The Postmodern Winemaker,” for Wines and Vines magazine, and is an adjunct faculty member at California State University at Fresno and Florida International University.
+David Darlington's biography of him in Wine & Spirits magazine won the James Beard award.
+He directs the Best of Appellation wine evaluations for AppellationAmerica.com, writes a monthly column, "The Postmodern Winemaker", for Wines and Vines magazine, and is an adjunct faculty member at California State University at Fresno and Florida International University.
 He was awarded "Innovator of the Year" by Wine Business Monthly magazine at their IQ Conference in March 2016.

 Wine alcohol reduction techniques

-Clark is often quoted as talking about finding the sweet spot in a wine.
-Which is the point at which "wine" has achieved its taste and aroma or "nose".
-This is determined by the Alcohol percentage in the wine.
+Clark is often quoted as talking about finding the "sweet spot" in a wine, which is the point at which wine has achieved its optimal taste and aroma or "nose".
+This is determined by the alcohol percentage in the wine.